Jeffrey Wasserstrom

 Research Abstract

-I am a specialist in modern Chinese history with a strong interest in connecting China's past to its present and placing both into global perspective.
-I have an enduring interest in protest and in cities and most of my books have been written with an eye toward engaging with not just historians but also scholars in other disciplines and also general readers.
+I am a specialist in modern Chinese history and global history.
+I am particularly interested in and have written about youth movements, cities, gender history, and dystopian fiction.
+Most of my books have been written with an eye toward engaging with not just historians but also scholars in other disciplines and general readers.

 Publications